 There are many types of content that you can publish on your WordPress blog.
 However, if you want to drive sales, one of the best things you can do is write in-depth reviews for the products or services you’re promoting.

-In this article, we’re going to introduce you to five of the best review plugins for WordPress.
-We’ll talk about what makes each of them special, and help you pick which one to use.
+In this article, we will introduce you to five of the best review plugins for WordPress.
+We’ll talk about what makes each of them special and help you pick which one to use.
 Let’s get to it!

 However, WP Review goes a step further.
-This plugin also enables you to include a summary of your review, highlight key features, and provide a user review section.
+This reviews plugin also enables you to summarize your review, highlight key features, and provide a user review section.
 That means your site’s visitors can also score whatever items you review, giving other readers or customers more information to work with.

 The only downside to this plugin is that it doesn’t include dedicated pros and cons sections, but that’s something we’re willing to overlook.
-Plus, WP Review happens to be highly customizable, which makes it a perfect option for developers.
+Plus, WP Review happens to be highly customizable making it a perfect option for developers.

-With the Rich Reviews plugin activated, visitors will be able to review your pages, posts, and products.
+With the Rich Reviews plugin activated, visitors can review your pages, posts, and products.
 You can configure what parts of your website users can leave testimonials on, of course, as well as approve them before they go live.

-What’s more, this plugin also generates rich snippets from your reviews.
-That means rating information will be included in your pages’ search results, which makes them more visually attractive and more likely to attract clicks.
+What’s more, this WP review plugin also generates a rich snippet from your reviews.
+That means rating information will be included in your pages’ search results, making them more visually attractive and more likely to attract clicks.
 It is worth noting that Rich Reviews hasn’t been updated in a while, though, so you’ll want to test it carefully to ensure that it works on your site.

 Site Reviews is similar to Rich Reviews in terms of functionality.
-It enables your site’s visitors to leave reviews, which you can publish using blocks, shortcodes, and widgets.
+It enables your site’s visitors to leave reviews, which you can publish using a block, shortcode, and widget.
 However, the overall style is more reminiscent of sites like TripAdvisor or Yelp.

 Out of the box, WooCommerce already includes working review functionality.
 However, the Customer Reviews for WooCommerce extension takes things a step further, by automating reminders for recent customers.
-In other words, whenever someone makes a purchase on your site, they’ll get a quick message asking them to leave a review.
+In other words, whenever someone purchases on your site, they’ll get a quick message asking them to leave a customer review.